msvincognito/awesome-dke/README.md

 As a general rule, if some starting code has been provided, the work is not supposed to be published in the public domain.

-The purpose of this repository is to share awesome projects made by DKE students and staff, to motivate and inspire.
+The purpose of this repository is to share awesome projects made by DACS students and staff, to motivate and inspire.
 Copying, plagiarising, and otherwise conducting fraud goes fully against the aim of this curated list.